taidaesal/vulkano_tutorial/docs/section_7.md

 ```

 Two things about this:
- - We need to make sure the `Format` for each attachment is the same
+ - We need to make sure the `Format` for each attachment is the same as we declared in the render pass
  - We need to use a different helper method.
 Earlier we were using `transient_attachment` but now we need `transient_input_attachment`.
 This is, as you've probably guessed, because we need to use these attachment images as input to a sub-pass.
-If we didn't give `depth_buffer` as an input to the second sub-pass we could have continued using the first method to create it.
+If we were to provide `depth_buffer` as an input to the second sub-pass, we would also need to use this method to create it.

 Now we need to attach our new buffers to the actual `Framebuffer`
 ```rust